HosseinDvz/Python/Deep-Learning/Logistic & Softmax Regression/README.md

   <p align="center"><img src="images/Cifar10-dog.png"><br/>

-  Even though the model finally says it is the image of a dog but is assigns high probabilities to deer, bird and horse which not good.
+  Even though the model finally says it is the image of a dog but is assigns high probabilities to deer, bird and horse which is not good.
 This plot will give us a sense why we got 42 percent accuracy.
 Convolutional Neural Network (CNN) is the best model in classifying color images and I will introduce it in another section.